Project-KONGOR-Open-Source/NEXUS/readme.md

 Create A Database Schema Migration

 1. install the Entity Framework Core CLI by executing `dotnet tool install --global dotnet-ef` or update it by executing `dotnet tool update --global dotnet-ef`
-2. in the context of the solution directory, execute `dotnet ef migrations add {MigrationName} --project MERRICK.Database`
+2. in the context of the solution directory, execute `dotnet ef migrations add {MigrationName} --project MERRICK.Database.Manager`

 <br/>